 An emotional support animal (ESA) has no requirement to be trained.
 It is covered under the Fair Housing Act (FHA), and is restricted to the individual’s residence/living community.
 As such, it is an accommodation to Housing and its ‘no pet’ policy.
 The process for Housing accommodations is noted above.

 Students with disabilities are held to the same academic, personal, and behavioral standards as all students.

 Accommodation needs and requests can only be addressed once we know they exist.
-Therefore, it is essential that the student make contact with DSS and provide the necessary information to make an informed decision.
+Therefore, it is essential that the student make contact with SAS and provide the necessary information to make an informed decision.
 Accommodations are only provided upon request by you, the student.